NUMBERS

 1:2 Take a census of the whole Israelite community by their clans and families, listing every man by name, one by one.

 This census was taken about 1450 B.C. and was probably the first one taken (?).
 It was interesting to note that only 20+ year old men were counted.
-These were the men able to go to wars.
+These were the men able to go to war.
 (DRM 2/22/88)

 1:45-46 So all the numbered men of the sons of Israel by their fathers' households, from twenty years old and upward, whoever was able to go out to war in Israel, 46even all the numbered men were 603,550.

 I saw in the introduction to this book that God asked Moses to take two censuses while they were in the wilderness; the first at the (near) beginning of the exodus and the other at (near) the end.
-Both numbers are nearly the same, which shows to me that the Lord wanted us to see the number was consistent, even though the generations changed.
+Both numbers are nearly the same, which shows me that the Lord wanted us to see the number was consistent, even though the generations changed.
 (DRM 5/3/09)

 1:51 So when the tabernacle is to set out, the Levites shall take it down; and when the tabernacle encamps, the Levites shall set it up.
 But the layman who comes near shall be put to death.